joelparkerhenderson/smart-criteria/README.md

 ## Specific

-Target an area clearly and precisely.
+Target one area clearly and precisely.

 Alternatives: